sgaisi/moonshotAISI/docs/getting_started/first_test.md

 ![alt text](getting_started/4.png)

 Enter your API token on this screen, then click "Save".
-Repeat this step for "Together Llama Guard 7B Assistant”.
-Enter the API token that you obtained from TogetherAI to set up the "Together Llama Guard 7B Assistant" endpoint.
+Repeat this step for "Together Llama Guard 3 8B Assistant”.
+Enter the API token that you obtained from TogetherAI to set up the "Together Llama Guard 3 8B Assistant" endpoint.

-!!! note
+> **Note**<br>
 Some cookbooks use another LLM to evaluate the response.
-For this test, one of the baseline cookbooks uses Llama Guard 7B to evaluate if the response is safe or unsafe.
+For this test, one of the baseline cookbooks uses Llama Guard 3 8B to evaluate if the response is safe or unsafe.

 ![alt text](getting_started/5.png)